 The National Democratic Institute (NDI) hired an U.S. firm to conduct eleven public opinion polls, the results of which American officials used to persuade the opposition to unite behind a single candidate.
 The candidate who could garner the most support, an official of the polling firm told opposition leaders, was Vojislav Koštunica, the leader of a small party.
 Getting the parties to accept the candidate the U.S. had selected took some time, but in the end opposition leaders came around to the U.S. view.
 They had no choice if they wanted to continue receiving aid.

-Through U.S. efforts, the opposition parties coalesced into a coalition, the Democratic Opposition of Serbia (DOS).
+Through U.S. efforts, the opposition parties coalesced into the Democratic Opposition of Serbia (DOS).
 NDI designed the coalition’s campaign structure and gave it an election platform.
 It also trained thousands of activists in electoral organizing tactics.

 The United States essentially ran the DOS electoral campaign, and a coalition marketing official said that DOS discussed “every word” of its short political messages beforehand with U.S. consultants.
 Parliamentary candidates and tens of thousands of local candidates received training.
 The International Republican Institute organized a training session in Budapest for members of the antigovernment student organization Otpor, where the principal speaker was retired U.S. Colonel Robert Helvey.
-The campaign involved several U.S. organizations, and the U.S. Agency for International Development paid for the printing of millions of stickers with the anti-Milošević slogan “He’s finished,” which Otpor pasted everywhere.
+The campaign involved several American organizations, and the U.S. Agency for International Development paid for the printing of millions of stickers with the anti-Milošević slogan “He’s finished,” which Otpor pasted everywhere.

 Helvey led multiple training sessions for Otpor in Budapest and Montenegro, instructing them in techniques for undermining the government.
 Each time Otpor members returned to Serbia laden with cash and equipment.
 Otpor was also the recipient of a substantial quantity of computers and cell phones.